Counting on Eternity-preview

 “Oooh, right.
 Well, he’s a jock and is into sports and all that.
 I’m not really sure he’s your type, Mad.”

 This time, I was the one to look back at the two guys who were now walking our way.
-When his gorgeous eyes locked onto mine, panic surged through my body, and I darted out the door, up the stairs to the outside foyer, and rested my back against the building to collect my thoughts.
+When his gorgeous eyes locked onto mine, panic surged through my body, and I darted through the doors, up the stairs to the outside foyer, and rested my back against the red brick building to collect my thoughts.